cljs/api/doc/cljs.core/with-meta.md

-## Name
+---
-cljs.core/with-meta
+name: cljs.core/with-meta
+related:
+  - cljs.core/alter-meta!
+  - cljs.core/vary-meta
+---

 ## Signature
 [obj m]

 ## Description

 Returns an object of the same type and value as `obj`, with map `m` as its metadata.

-## Related
-cljs.core/alter-meta!
-cljs.core/vary-meta

 ## Examples